 The things that improve your bankruptcy risk score are the same ones that improve your credit score: Pay your bills on time and apply for credit sparingly.

-Updated February 6, 2012 and originally published January 13, 2006.
+Updated July 28, 2014 and originally published January 13, 2006.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
-Follow @flexo on Twitter and visit our Facebook page for more updates.
+Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.